tjohann/my_gaming_playground/README.md

 input_control:

-	- use joystick keyboard (cursor or WASD) to move an object over the screen
+	- use joystick or keyboard (cursor or WASD) to move an object over the screen
 	- first example which should also work on our tv (1280x720 size and an astronaut of 50x60)

 follow_mouse:

 	- follow the postion of a mouse click

+flying_astronaut:

+	- use joystick or keyboard to control the direction of the movement
+	- the screen is like a cage with an flying ball/astronaut
+	- use + and - to inc/dec acceleration